bdeboe/isc-datafest/TUTORIAL.md

 We will now create a directory "Workshop" under /dbt/datafest/model

-In thw "Workshop" directory creat a file Walmart.sql with th following contents:
+In the "Workshop" directory create a file Walmart.sql with th following contents:

     WITH Walmart AS (
       SELECT DT,Store_id,Item_id,Units_Sold as "Sales Amount",Sell_price as "Sales Value"